 Each individual is different.
-The group swimming lessons are the best choice for most students: they are economical and there is much to be said for positive peer pressure to motivate a hesitant learner to attempt a new skill.
-Private lessons allow individuals to set specific goals for each lesson whereas group lessons will progress along a set list of lesson objectives based upon the swimming level being taken.
+The group swim lessons are the best choice for most students: they are economical and there is much to be said for a supportive group environment as motivation for a hesitant learner to attempt a new skill.
+Private lessons allow individuals to set specific goals for each lesson whereas most group lessons will progress along a set list of lesson objectives based upon the class being taken.

 Swim Lesson Descriptions